webKrafters/react-observable-context/README.md

 ## Provider
 The Provider component is a property of the `React-Observable-Context` context object.
 As a `React.context` based provider, it accepts the customary `children` and `value` props.
 It also accepts **2** optional props: <a href="#prehooks"><code>prehooks</code></a> and <a href="#storage"><code>storage</code></a>.

+External direct access to the context store may be obtained via the `ref` attribute.
+Please see a [Provider Usage](#provider-usage) sample below.

 Routinely, the `value` prop is initialized with the full initial state.
 It may only be updated with parts of the state which are changing.
 Please see a [Provider Usage](#provider-usage) sample below.

 <h2 id="selector-map">Selector Map</h2>